History and legend

 There are several smaller rock-cut chambers nearby but the main attention is given to the large four-storied cave.
 From the distance, it resembles an abandoned fort but when approaching it there reveals an exciting sight – the whole enormous structure is cut in the monolithic sandstone cliff.

 The first floor can be entered through one of 8 – 9 roughly shaped openings with massive square columns in between.
-The planning and style of sculptures on the first floor shows that this was Buddhist monastery – vihara.
+The planning and style of sculptures on the first floor show that this was a Buddhist monastery – vihara.
 Part of the chambers is primitive rock-cut monastery cells.
 Hall is not completed, it contains 8 columns.
 Here are three separate sanctuaries for Trimurti – Brahma, Vishnu, and Shivu, each with a pillared hall in front.
-Trimurti is an important concept in Hindu religion – a triad of Brahma, Vishnu, and Shiva, the embodiment of cosmic functions of creation, maintenance and destruction.
+Trimurti is an important concept in Hindu religion – a triad of Brahma, Vishnu, and Shiva, the embodiment of cosmic functions of creation, maintenance, and destruction.

-Walls in the first floor are adorned with frescoes showing scenes from mythological stories and made in the 7th – 8th century AD, some paintings here have been done also in later time periods.
+Walls on the first floor are adorned with frescoes showing scenes from mythological stories and made in the 7th – 8th century AD, some paintings here have been done also in later time periods.

 The second floor contains the most amazing sculpture in this temple – a huge, 5 m long statue of Lord Vishnu in his Padmanabha aspect shown in a reclining posture.
 Also, this statue resembles similar Buddha statues in some other cave temples.
 The sculpture is made out of a single block of granite.
 Over Vishnu there is a canopy of multi-hooded Adi-Shesha, king of all nagas, the shrine is adorned with numerous other sculptures as well.